 Accessible, non-drug treatments for mental health

-Our digital treatments for insomnia, anxiety, and depression enable clinicians to:
+Our digital treatments for insomnia and anxiety enable clinicians to:

 - Grant patients immediate access to evidence-based behavioral treatments for common mental health conditions

 - Meet patient preferences for non-drug treatment options1

 - Scale their practice

 Already used at scale by clinicians in the UK, Big Health is now working with US clinicians in limited instances to enable use of our evidence-based digital treatments in clinical practice.
 If you have a general question for our team, or if you would like to sign up to learn more about providing Sleepio or Daylight to your patients, please submit the form below.

 We believe evidence